Mario13546/SeniorProject/README.md

 <h2> Functionaliy </h2>
 <p>
-  This program can determine the position of your fingers and hand and abjust an InMoov preosthetic hand accordingly.
+	This program can determine the position of your fingers and hand and adjust an InMoov prosthetic hand accordingly.
 </p>